MicrosoftDocs/SupportArticles-docs/support/azure/general/hpc-management-service-not-start.md

 ## Symptoms

-After you restore a corrupted HPC management database, HPC management service fails to initialize.
+After you restore a corrupted HPC management database, HPC Management Service fails to initialize.
 When you reboot the computer multiple times, all other services are in running status.
 However, HPC Management Service still doesn't start.

 The following error is shown in HPC Management event logs.